-From the architect.
+Text description provided by the architects.
 The context:Japan, a different mindset

 This house, now built up in Yokohama, will never be occupied by a young couple with or without kids, a retired husband and wife or a business woman with a tight schedule and a big wardrobe.
 This is a prototype house built by a Japanese real state agency to showcase a new concept design within its catalogue for potential clients.